 What is Lughnasadh?

 Lughnasadh (“Loo-nah-sod”) is a seasonal celebration that honors the gifts of late summer.
-Berries are ready to pick.
-The vegetables are ripening.
-We feast on fresh greens from our gardens and local farms.
-The first grains are ready to harvest.
-It is traditionally celebrated on August 1st, marking the midpoint between the Summer Solstice and the Autumnal Equinox.
-It is one of four Cross-Quarter holidays on the Celtic Wheel of the Year, a calendar of seasonal holidays.
+As the berries are ready to pick and the vegetables are ripening, we eagerly feast on fresh greens from our gardens and local farms.
+Moreover, it marks the time when the first grains are ready to be harvested.
+Traditionally celebrated on August 1st, Lughnasadh signifies the midpoint between the Summer Solstice and the Autumnal Equinox.
+Additionally, it holds a significant place among the four Cross-Quarter holidays on the Celtic Wheel of the Year, a calendar of seasonal holidays.

 Where does Lughnasadh come from?